ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Vinter.md

 - [[Sommelier|Anton Sherman - Sommelier]] - You have been in business with Anton for a number of years now.
 He stamps his signature on the labels of the bottles he most recommends.
 These bottles always sell the best.
 However, costs at the vinyard are running high and you are looking for ways to save money.
 You've informed Anton you will be cutting his kick back percentage.
 - [[Food Critic|Harvey Davenport - Food Critic]] - Good golfing buddy of yours!
 - [[Health Inspector|Poppy Steinwell - Health Inspector]] - You, Poppy and Harvey are all good golfing buddies.
 However, you've been far to busy at the vinyard this season and haven't gotten to get out at all.
 You are hoping to catch up with them on the latest gossip at the event.

+## Tasks
+___
+- ### Pre-Auction Tasks:
+	- task1:  Inspect the bottle of wine being auctioned to see for yourself what all the fuss is about.
+	- task2: If approached by Rueben politely inform him your Devoux is still not for sale.
+	- task3:  After inspecting the bottle, approach Gregor and tell him to not bid on the bottle, its not worth his time.
+	- task4: See if you can convince Harvey to also say something to Gregor about not bidding on the wine.
+- ### Round 1 Tasks:
+	- task1
+	- task2
+	- task3
+- ### Round 2 Tasks:
+	- task1
+	- task2
+	- task3
+- ### Round 3 Tasks:
+	- task1
+	- task2
+	- task3
+	- Identify the murderer(s)!